intrigueio/intrigue-core/README.md

 # Welcome!

-Intrigue Core is an open framework for discovering and enumerating the attack surface discovery of organizations.
+Intrigue Core is an open framework for discovering and enumerating the attack surface of organizations.
 It can be used with a human-in-the-loop running individual tasks, or fully automated through the use of machine files.
 With a flexible entity model and deep enrichment system, it is the most full-featured open source framework for discovering attack surface.

 If you'd like assistance getting started or have development-related questions, feel free to join us in our [Intrigue Community slack](https://join.slack.com/t/intrigue-community/shared_invite/zt-fcljntms-rc1Lh_M~Q9iyaLT7d0zLIA) channel.
 For all other questions, you can simply drop an email to hello-at-intrigue.io